Classical Drama and Theatre

 Moschos, I mean.
 I feel sorry for him.
 And I'm mad at him,

-Here is the equivalent soliloquy delivered by Sostratos' counterpart in Plautus who renamed the character Mnesilochus.
+Here is the equivalent soliloquy delivered by Sostratos' counterpart in Plautus who has renamed him Mnesilochus.
 The situation in the Roman play is also slightly different.
-It comes at a point where Mnesilochus has not yet given the money swindled by his slave Chrysalus, the counterpart of Menander's Syros, back to his father.
+It comes at a point where Mnesilochus has not yet given his father back the money that his slave Chrysalus, the counterpart of Menander's Syros, has swindled from the old man earlier in the play.

 It is quite unclear which of them I should believe is